Chairman and Chief Executive Officer

 Tel: (203) 291-7700

 AARON P. HOLLANDER has combined his passion for aerospace, motor sports and business during his career.
-As principal, he has led the turn around and growth for several aviation, defense and motor sports companies.
-Today Mr. Hollander is Chairman, President & Chief Executive Officer of First Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
+As principal, he has led the turn around and growth for several aviation, defense, and motor sports companies.
+Today Mr. Hollander is Chairman & Chief Executive Officer of First Aviation Services Inc. which he co-founded in 1995 as a leading provider of repair and overhaul services to the aviation industry worldwide.
 First Aviation’s principal operating subsidiaries are Aerospace Turbine Rotables, Inc., Evōlution Aerospace, Inc., Aviation Blade Services, Inc. and Piedmont Propulsion Systems LLC.
 From December 2001 to July 2009, Mr. Hollander also served as CEO of Skip Barber Racing School LLC and until February 2012 served as Chairman and CEO of Imtek, LLC.
 Aaron Hollander co-founded First Equity Group in 1985 advising the aerospace and defense industries on some of the most significant transactions impacting those sectors.

 Prior to co-founding First Equity, Mr. Hollander worked for the Boston Consulting Group, and as a CPA and CMA with Arthur Young & Company (now Ernst & Young).
 Mr. Hollander held SEC Series 7, 63, 24 and 27.

 Mr. Hollander received his B.S. in Economics from the Wharton School of the University of Pennsylvania and earned an M.B.A. with distinction from Harvard Business School, where he received the Copeland Award.

-Mr. Hollander is on the Board of Directors and Audit Committee of Sequential Brands Group Inc. Mr. Hollander has been on the board of directors or served in a volunteer capacity for numerous not-for-profit organizations including the Leukemia and Lymphoma Society, the American Red Cross and the Boy Scouts of America, Yankee Council where he was awarded the Silver Beaver.
+Mr. Hollander is on the Board of Directors of DART Aerospace and Tango Flight, Inc. and serves as a Trustee of the Yale-New Haven Health System and Yale New Haven Hospital.
+Mr. Hollander has been on the board of directors or served in a volunteer capacity for numerous not-for-profit organizations including the Leukemia and Lymphoma Society, the American Red Cross and the Boy Scouts of America, Yankee Council where he was awarded the Silver Beaver.
 Mr. Hollander served as the Chairman of both Fairchester Chapter of the World Presidents’ Organization (WPO) and the Young Presidents’ Organization (YPO) and was past Chairman of the Aviation Network.
-Mr. Hollander currently serves as a Trustee of the Yale-New Haven Health System and Yale New Haven Hospital.

 Senior Vice President